 What is a herniated disk?

-The vertebrae in the spine are separated by spinal disks made of 80 percent water and 20 percent soft tissue, with a viscous center (called nucleus pulposus).
+The vertebrae in the spine are separated by spinal disks made of 80 percent water and 20 percent soft tissue, with a viscous center.
 You can think of the disk as being like a jelly donut.
 A simple motion like leaning over sometimes causes the disc to twist and rupture, squeezing the jelly out of the donut in a way that presses on the sciatic nerve.

 What are the symptoms of a herniated disk?

-Though up to half of people with herniated disks are unaware of the problem, others suffer with severe sciatica (a sharp type of pain that shoots down the leg) that is caused by the disk pressing on the sciatic nerve.
+Up to half of people with herniated disks are unaware of the problem.
+Still, others suffer with severe sciatica (a sharp type of pain that shoots down the leg) that is caused by the disk pressing on the sciatic nerve.
 When the disk herniation is in the lumbar spine, the pain is mostly felt in the leg, with or without back pain.

 Cervical (upper) spine disk herniation causes similar symptoms in the upper body.
 A person with this condition may have an acute episode of sciatica-like symptoms in the arms, with or without pain in the neck.
 Other symptoms may include numbness, weakness or tingling in the legs or arms.
 On rare occasions, loss of bowel and bladder control can occur.